-&lt;sup>2 A similar phased approach is applicable in the EU using different thresholds.
-In APAC, different thresholds are used and only some jurisdictions apply the phase-in approach.
-Please consult the applicable rules in your home jurisdiction to determine notional thresholds for inclusion in your domestic market.
+3 A similar phased approach was used in the EU using different thresholds.
+In APAC, different thresholds were used and only some jurisdictions applied the phase-in approach.

 Non-Cleared Derivatives: What's In?

 Crucial to determining if your firm is impacted is knowing which non-cleared OTC derivative instruments are subject to the new IM rules.
 Although not an exhaustive list, below are some of the derivatives contracts subject to the requirements: